sinancengiz/radiateconsulting-forntend/README.md

-# Radiate Skill Test Front end
+# Radiate Consulting Skill Test Frontend App

 This project is created for Radiate Consulting Skill Test.